simonrelet/react-pure-html-component-loader/README.md

 #### Named templates

-A named template is simply a template with a `id` attribute, which means it can be used by referencing its name.
+A named template is simply a template with an `id` attribute, which means it can be used by referencing its name.
 All named templates will be exported under their given name.